-Moonstone Gemstone Information and Education
+Moonstone Gemstone Information

 Moonstone - History and Introduction

 Moonstone Origin and Gemstone Sources

 Moonstone deposits are often found as constituents in feldspar-rich granitic and syenitic pegmatites all over the world.
 The most important moonstone deposits are from Sri Lanka and India.
 Other notable sources include Australia, Brazil, Germany, India, Myanmar (Burma), Madagascar, Mexico, Norway, Switzerland, Tanzania, and the United States.
-Sri Lanka moonstone is most famous for its attractive blue colored material, but blue moonstone is becoming increasingly rare.
+Sri Lankan moonstone is most famous for its attractive blue colored material, but blue moonstone is becoming increasingly rare.
 India is known for producing fine 'rainbow moonstone'.
-Switzerland's Adula Mountains possess the most historical moonstone mines.
+Switzerland's Adula Mountains possess the most historically interesting moonstone mines.

 Buying Moonstone and Determining Moonstone Value

 Back to Top

 Please refer to our Gemstone Glossary for details on gemology-related terms.

-Cat's Eye Moonstone: Varieties or Similar Gemstones:
+Moonstone: Varieties or Similar Gemstones:

-Feldspars are typically classified into two main gemstone groups: Potassium Feldspar and Plagioclase Feldspar.
+Feldspars are typically classified into two main gemstone groups: Potassium feldspar and plagioclase feldspar.
 All varieties of moonstone are potassium feldspar.
 Other potassium feldspar gemstones include amazonite and orthoclase.
-There are also several gemstones which are often confused with moonstone based on appearance alone, such as ''Rainbow Moonstone'.
-Rainbow Moonstine is actually not a true moonstone, but rather, it is a variety of labradorite plagioclase feldspar.
+There are also several gemstones which are often confused with moonstone based on appearance alone, such as 'rainbow moonstone'.
+Rainbow moonstone is actually not a true moonstone, but rather, it is a variety of labradorite plagioclase feldspar.
 This is why it is sometimes referred to as 'blue-sheen labradorite'.

-Moonstone Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Moonstone Gemstone Mythology, Metaphysical and Healing Powers

 Few gemstones have accumulated as much lore and legend as that of moonstone.
-Moonstone has revered for thousands of years by cultures from every part of the world.
+Moonstone has been revered for thousands of years by cultures from every part of the world.
 According to Hindu legend, moonstone was formed from moonbeams; at one time it was believed that if you held one in your mouth during a full moon, you could see your future.

-In India, moonstone is regarded as a sacred stone and it is widely believed to bring good fortune for those who wear them.
+In India, moonstone is regarded as a sacred stone and it is widely believed to bring good fortune for those who wear it.
 In Arab countries, women were known to sew moonstone into their undergarments, because they were thought of as a symbol of fertility.
 In ancient Rome, moonstone was associated with the moon.
 It was speculated that the gem was formed from drops of moonlight.
 The gemstones were believed to possess the properties traditionally associated with the moon, including legends of romance, femininity, intuition, dreams, emotion and love.

 Moonstone is also highly prized among lovers, as it's thought to arouse tender thoughts and passion.
 Those who possess moonstone are thought to be able to foretell their future life together as a couple.
-Moonstone is the official birthstone for June and is associated with the Zodiac sign of Pisces.
+Moonstone is the official birthstone for June and is associated with the zodiacal sign of Pisces.

 In Antiquity, as well as in the Middle Ages people believed that the cosmos is reflected in gemstones.
 The esoteric movement revived the ancient belief and the gem industry made it another marketing tool to promote certain gems.
-The healing powers of gems remain a controversial issue, but have been mentioned for centuries by healers, shamans and medicine men of many cultures and civilizations.
+The healing powers of gems remains a controversial issue, but has been mentioned for centuries by healers, shamans and medicine men of many cultures and civilizations.
 Whether it's a fact or simply a placebo effect, it truly doesn't matter as long as it helps those who need it.
 The best practice for crystal and metaphysical use is to wear the gemstone in direct contact with the skin, especially close to the troubled part of the body.
 Physically, moonstone is thought to alleviate the symptoms and pain associated with headaches and common muscular backaches.

-Cat's Eye Moonstone Gemstone and Jewelry Design Ideas
+Moonstone Gemstone and Jewelry Design Ideas

 Note: Buy colored gemstones by size and not by carat weight.
-Colored stones vary with size-to-weight ratio.
+Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamond by weight in comparison.

-Gemstone Caring and Cleaning for your Cat's Eye Moonstone and Gemstone Jewelry Back to Top
+Caring and Cleaning Moonstone Gemstones and Jewelry

 Moonstone is not very durable or hard compared to other types of jewelry gems, such as quartz, tourmaline or sapphire.
 Since ordinary dust often contains quartz, simply wiping dust off your moonstone can eventually result in surface scratches and reduced polished.
-Therefore, quite a bit of care should be taken to retain the beauty of your Moonstone.
+Therefore, quite a bit of care should be taken to retain the beauty of your moonstone.

 Do not use any harsh chemicals or cleaners to clean your gems.
 Avoid using ultrasonic cleaners or steamers.
 Simply use a mild soap and a soft cloth to clean your gemstones.
 Rinse well under warm water your gemstone to remove any soapy residue.
 Moonstone is considered sensitive to pressure, so do not set your stones using tension-style mountings.
 Always remove moonstone jewelry before exercising, playing sports or performing household chores.
-When storing your Moonstone, store them separately and away from other types of gems and jewelry, whether harder or softer.
+When storing your moonstone, store them separately and away from other types of gems and jewelry, whether harder or softer.
 If possible, wrap your stones individually using a soft cloth, or you can place them inside a fabric-lined jewelry box for added protection.

 - First Published: November-11-2006

-- Last Updated: September-18-2013
+- Last Updated: February-18-2019

-- © 2005-2013 GemSelect.com all rights reserved.
+- © 2005-2019 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.